-My immediate thought on riding a new F-GS SE off of Vines forecourt was ‘What a nice engine!’.
+My immediate thought on riding a new F-GS SE off of Vines forecourt was ‘What a nice engine!’
 Easy to pull away briskly and spins up fast enough to normal road speeds.
 And it sounds great too – didn’t know new bikes could still do that.
 It has the recognisable snappy blat of the bigger flat twins – perhaps a cunning marketing ploy to get new GS-ers used to the sound and induce an upgrade to a GS12 when the time comes.

 You get tricked into thinking this sure is ‘nippy for a 650’, but of course it’s actually a 15% detuned and regeared F800GS motor with 10% less torque, but 1200 rpm lower down the rpm scale which explains why it’s nice to ride.
-And however they do it, these twins have outstanding economy in their class.
+And however they do it, these twins have pretty good economy in their class.
 I’m told the 800 Triumph Tiger or Transalp 700 don’t get close.

 Along with the leaden, butt-end-of-winter skies, the low screen and hard seat stopped it all being too cushy a ride – that might come later.
 The 250-mile ride down to Cornwall was not so tiring, but on the way back it got to me, even with a heated vest.
-Perhaps because I took more back roads and I’ve not ridden a bike in ages.
-However, the nifty heated grips won me back here.
+Perhaps because I took more back roads and I’ve not ridden a bike for a while.
+However, the nifty heated grips won me back.
 Never had these before but it’s surely the way to go if you ride in temperate zones.
 No more of that desperate, numb-fingered clawing for your zip as your struggle to contain your bladder’s needs by the roadside.
 I have a more clumpy set waiting to fit to my GS Overlander for later; the BM’s are as thin as normal grips.